German Shepherd Dogs

 Schutzhund and the German Shepherd Dog

 Schutzhund was developed in Germany in the early 1900s as a breed suitability test for the German Shepherd Dog.
 It was designed to test the natural instincts of the breed and to weed out the dogs that were either unstable or untrainable.
-This helped ensure that breeding stock would pass on the most desirable traits to working dogs such as police dogs, military dogs, and search and rescue dogs.
+This helped ensure that breeding stock would pass on the most desirable traits to working dogs such as police dogs, military dogs, and search and rescue dogs, even emotional support dogs, if you don’t know anything about emotional support animal registration in California make sure to get information.

 Over the past century Schutzhund has remained a breed test but has also evolved into a sport that can be enjoyed by people of all walks of life, from new dog owners to seasoned competitors.
 In many countries, Schutzhund titles are still considered prerequisites for breeding rights, and in some countries Schutzhund is called “The Versatility Test for Working Dogs.”
 It offers an opportunity for dog owners to compete with each other for recognition of both the handler’s ability to train, and the dog’s ability to perform as required.
 Persons of all ages and even those with significant disabilities are able to participate and enjoy the sport.
 Often it is a family hobby.